-The highest and most demanding refuge in Ariège is the one du Fourcat !
-Culminating at 2m, it takes around 445 hours of walking with a good mountain foot 😉 and a positive elevation of 4 m.
+The highest and most demanding refuge in Ariège is the one of the Fourcat !
+Culminating at 2m, it takes about 445 hours of walking with a good mountain foot? and a positive altitude difference of 6 m.
 At the end of June, here I am engaged in my first solo climb to the Fourcat refuge !
-A unforgettable adventure engraved in my memory for a very long time… I tell you 😉… REAL moments in a refuge far from everything… but closer to the essential!
+A unforgettable adventure etched in my memory for a very long time… Let me tell you?… REAL moments in a refuge far from everything… but as close as possible to the essentials!

 How to get there ?

 From Toulouse, take the A66 towards Pamiers, then the N20 to Tarascon-sur-Ariège.
 In Tarascon, take the direction of Auzat, and continue to the "Pradières-d'en-haut" car park.
 The trail starts at the parking lot.